 Antigua

 Antigua is the most beautiful city in Guatemala, with so many different things to do.
-Its location, at the foot of the Agua volcano, the narrow streets with colored houses and ruins of collapsed churches (due to earthquakes) make it a real open-air museum.
-You can stroll through the colonial center, visit the many museums, shop in fancy boutique stores and eat in great restaurants and cute lunchrooms.
+Its location, at the foot of the Agua volcano, the narrow streets with colored houses and ruins of collapsed churches (due to earthquakes) make it a real open air museum.
+You can stroll through the colonial center, visit the museums, shop in fancy boutique stores and eat in great restaurants.
 And the surrounding area is also worth exploring, with coffee plantations, viewpoints and organic farms.
-Besides that, Antigua is your starting-point for many volcano hikes such as the Pacaya and the Acatenango volcano.
-Giving you the chance to observe smoking volcanoes from nearby.
+Besides that, Antigua is your starting point for volcano hikes such as the Pacaya and the Acatenango volcano.
+Giving you the chance to observe erupting volcanoes from nearby.

 You can easily spend days in Antigua.
-Have a look in my extensive Antigua Guatemala travel guide with many travel tips and things to do.
+Have a look in my Antigua Guatemala travel guide with travel tips and things to do.

 Chichicastenango

 Every Thursday and Sunday, the city of Chichicastenango, is one large and colorful event.
 Then the famous market of Chichicastenango takes places.
 Local people, dressed in colored traditional costumes, come from far to buy and sell their goods.
 You can buy fantastic handmade souvenirs here, but the best thing to do is to just walk around and observe daily life in Guatemala.
-There is so much going on!
-It is also worth visiting the little church, located at the main square.
+It is also worth to visit the church, located at the main square.
 The Santo Tomás church is the example of how the Catholic religion has mingled with indigenous Andes beliefs and traditions.
 On the steps in front of the church, you will be able to experience traditional ceremonies, where people sing and wave incense during their prayers.
+Inside the church there are catholic paintings and figures displayed.

-Chichicastenango is a real experience and can best be visited on the way from Antigua to Panajachel – Lake Atitán or the other way around.
-In this article I’m telling you more about this colorful Guatemalan market.
+Chichicastenango is a real experience and can best be visited on the way from Antigua to Lake Atitán or the other way around.
+You can book your tour from Antigua here.
+Read more travel tips for visiting Chichicastenango market here.

 Lake Atitlan, top things to do in Guatemala